 The two internship courses required in the athletic training major also contain a clinical experience element.
 The clinical expectations of those internships are outlined in the respective syllabi and conform to the campus policy for assigning internship credit.
 Through these internships students will also have opportunities to gain clinical experience at each of the following settings:

-The Linfield College Athletic Training Education Program has a competitive admission process.
+The Linfield College Athletic Training Program has a competitive admission process.
 A student must first be admitted to Linfield College.
-Students then apply for admission to the Athletic Training Education program during the spring semester of their first year on campus.
+Students then apply for admission to the Athletic Training Program during the spring semester of their first year on campus.
 Admission decisions are made following the spring semester.
 (See “applying to the program” for more detailed information)